yahayuta/classic_games_app/README.md

     *   Defend your cities from incoming missiles.
     *   Single base with unlimited ammo.
     *   Progress through waves of increasing difficulty.
+*   **Snake:** The classic game where you control a growing snake.
+    *   Eat the food to grow longer.
+    *   Avoid hitting the walls or your own body.

 ## Screenshots